ylhyra/ylhyra_content/data/Færeyjar.md

         "meaning": "I don't understand you."
       },
       "s_151v108": {
-        "meaning": "I feel like the Faroese people are our little cousins because they are situated so close to us."
+        "meaning": "I feel like the Faroese people are our little cousins because they are so close to us."
       },
       "s_151v11": {
         "meaning": "They are a part of Denmark."